 Get the Scoop: Biggest Tax Problems for Married Couples

 You might pay a marriage penalty when you file jointly if you and your spouse earn the same amount of income, especially if your earnings are high and you have children.
 The penalty results from your combined income pushing you into a higher tax bracket.
-This bump is commonly referred to as, the married couple tax.
+This bump is commonly referred to as the married couple tax.
 But you might be off the hook for it if one person makes significantly less than the other because tax benefits tend to phase out as income increases — especially if the benefits are related to deductions for children.

-The Tax Cuts and Jobs Act eliminated the marriage penalty for households in most income brackets, but could still affect those in higher income brackets.
+The Tax Cuts and Jobs Act eliminated the marriage penalty for households in most income brackets, but it could still affect those in higher income brackets.

 Married tax filers might be eligible for the child and dependent care credit if they paid expenses for the care of a qualifying individual so that they could work or look for work.
 The rules for who can be a qualifying dependent and who can be a care provider are strict.
 This credit is not available if you file separately.